Can You Lease a Pre-Owned Car?

 Also pay attention to the mileage limit on the lease, as the charges for extra miles can add up quickly.
 If you find that you cannot work out the pre-owned lease to a reasonable payment without putting down a large sum up front, you may be better off simply walking away and buying a similar used car instead.

 Before you get on the road with your pre-owned car, make sure you're covered for a price you can afford.
-Finding insurance to cover the way you use your car - from the distance you travel to the type of risks you face based on where you live - can be easy with an independent agent.
-Trusted Choice® agents are ready to help.
+Finding auto insurance to cover the way you use your car - from the distance you travel to the type of risks you face based on where you live - can be easy with an independent agent.
+Independent agents are ready to help.